 Increase the maximum number of repetition symbols in one slot and one SRS resource to S

 Support at least one S value from {8, 12, 14}

+FFS other candidate values

+FFS extension to inter-slot symbols

 When frequency hopping is enabled, support to transmit SRS only in 1PFmSRS, BSRS contiguous RBs in one frequency hop, where mSRS, BSRS indicates the number of RBs in a frequency hop as configured by BSRS and CSRS

 Support at least one PF value from {2, 3, 4, 8}

+FFS other candidate values, e.g., non-integer values for PF

 Note: SRS sequence shorter than the minimum length supported in the current specification is not pursued.

+FFS detailed signaling mechanism to determine PF, e.g., considering Scheme 3-5

 Support Comb 8

+Note: SRS sequence shorter than the minimum length supported in the current specification is not pursued.

 FFS considerations on the association between the partial sounded SRS resources and CSI-RS to improve DL CSI acquisition

-FFS omitting SRS transmission on a whole mSRS, BSRS RBs
+FFS omitting SRS transmission on the whole mSRS, BSRS RBs in a frequency hop

+FFS joint or harmonized approach to define the three supported schemes

 Companies’ further views are collected as follows.